Regression-Games/RegressionDocs/docs/tutorials/github-actions.md

 ### Add the Workflow File to Your Project

 The workflow file is a GitHub Action that will build your Unity project and start a test that will run a bot.
-From step 2 above, you should have a `.github/workflows` folder inside of your project/repository.
-Inside of this folder, create a new file called
-`qa-bot.yml` and paste the contents below.
+From step 2 above, you should have a `.github/workflows` folder inside your project/repository.
+Inside of this folder, create a new file called `qa-bot.yml` and paste the contents below.
 You can also download the file directly from [here](https://raw.githubusercontent.com/Regression-Games/RGUnitySample/main/.github/workflows/main.yml).

 ```yaml